medvedevgroup/HowDeSBT/tutorial/README.md

 (2) Convert the fasta files to bloom filter bit vectors.

-We use "sabutan makebf" independently on each fastq file.
+We use "howdesbt makebf" independently on each fastq file.

 _As shown here, we use the same minimim abundance for each bloom filter.
 However, this is not necessary, and an abundance cutoff derived from, say, the